keozx/CleanRx/docs/ui_patterns/index.md

 One thing that shines from the rest is also that it has built-in execution blocking so it won't allow double tap or double execution if already fired, whether is a Task or an Action.
 Also, you can retrieve CanExecute and IsExecuting states to have better awareness for other components that may need to know execution state.

 \*While not directly capable of observing a boolean property, what RxUI Command offers is accepting the more robust *IObservable* type parameter for CanExecute behavior.
-You have to take an extra step to use *WhenAnyValue()* extension to wrap the INPC events from a property into an observable but in a real world application you rarely just watch for a single boolean, so this is handy when having to watch multiple states at once and calculate whether or not the Command should be enabled or disabled.
+You have to take an extra step to use *WhenAnyValue()* extension to wrap the INPC events from a property into an observable but in a real world application you rarely just watch for a single source, you could chain different observables here without having to notify of Can Execute has changed, so this is handy when having to watch multiple states at once and calculate whether or not the Command should be enabled or disabled.
 {: .notice--info}